-These ghosts are made with simple shapes that are easy to draw and cut out.
-The facial expressions can range from silly to not-too-spooky to scary.
+The ghosts are made with simple shapes you can easily cut out of felt scraps.
+The facial expressions can range from smiley to silly.

 Prepare the felt board

-Cover the flannel board with grey felt to provide an appropriate backdrop for a Halloween scene.
-We used four squares of grey felt to cover the beige felt already permanently glued to our board, but a full size piece would be easier to work with if you have it.
+- Our felt board is made with beige felt glued to a sturdy cardboard base.
+We used four squares of grey felt to cover the beige color, but a full size piece would be easier to work with if you have it available.

 You might prefer another color for the backdrop.
 How about purple?

-This is a reversible felt tree that is perfect for a variety of felt board activities including seasons and holidays.
-Prepare for this ghost counting activity by making a felt tree for the felt board.
+This is a reversible felt tree that accommodates felt board activities for different seasons and holidays.

 Here is where you will find the easy instructions for the reversible felt tree.

-1. Cut felt ghosts from pieces of white felt.
+Cut out simple shapes for ghosts from pieces of white felt.
 Add eyes with permanent marker.

 1. Ghosts in a Tree